 Oriya (Odia) language literature (Odia: ଓଡ଼ିଆସାହିତ୍ୟ) is the predominant literature of the state of Odisha in India.

+Significant present in eastern countries

 It has a significant presence in eastern countries such as Bangladesh, Indonesia, mainly carried by the sadhaba, ancient traders from Odisha who carried the language along with the culture during the old-day trading, and in western countries such as the United States, Canada, Australia and England as well.
 The language has also spread to Burma, Malaysia, Fiji, Sri Lanka and countries of the Middle East.
 Written Oriya (Odia)

 Written Oriya (Odia) (or the standard Oriya (Odia) is used for official purpose.
 It has elements from different local Oriya (Odia) dialects but it usually avoids words of foreign Origin such as Arabic and Persian.
 It has also assimilated many tribal words prevalent in Odisha.